ctfs/write-ups-2015/ekoparty-pre-ctf-2015/rev/mov/README.md

 ![](./gdb.png)

-Note that in Order to set a hardware breakpoint, I've set a software breakpoint right at th entry point at first, run the executable, deleted the software breakpoint and then set the hardware breakpoint at the desired location.
+Note that in order to set a hardware breakpoint, I've set a software breakpoint right at the entry point at first, run the executable, deleted the software breakpoint and then set the hardware breakpoint at the desired location.

 We can see an interesting string at the beginning of our stack, so we guess that the parameters are pushed to the stack.
 This means that the `printf` call looks like this: